 These emails have increased in frequency (and decreased in quality) over the past few months.

-Here is some advice to “fashion influencers”, along with some of my unfiltered observations (as usual).
+Here's some advice to “fashion influencers”, along with some of my unfiltered observations (as usual):

 DESCRIBE YOUR OFFERS BETTER

 These emails almost always read exactly like the one below (this is an example of a real email which we just received about an hour ago).